 In the "I want to live again" scene, the snow doesn't begin to fall until George prays to God for his life back.
 That doubles as a Crowning Moment of Awesome for those who believe.

 When George finally snaps, take a look at the thing he destroys.
-It's a model of a suspension bridge, possibly built by George or one of his children as a hobby.
+It's a model of a suspension bridge, possibly built by George or one of his children (or with one of his children) as a hobby.
 Remember that George wanted to be an engineer or an architect when he was young, and that was just one of the many dreams he had to give up.
 But presumably he kept his love of engineering enough to build models in his spare time.
 And now that his life is starting to unravel, the first thing he sees is that model, that one pathetic reminder of his lost dreams of youth.
 No wonder that that model winds up taking the full brunt of his rage.